boringcodeltd/boringcodeltd.github.io/k8s_resources_limits.md

-# Kubernetes resources limits - Rabbit Hole
+# Kubernetes resources limits - Down the Rabbit Hole

 **Q: Which resources can I limit?**
 - CPU